-Amsterdam throws itself into the spirit of Christmas in great style.
-There is no main Amsterdam Christmas market, but many of the city’s squares transform into Christmas markets packed with stalls selling food, mulled wine and seasonal gifts.
+Amsterdam throws itself into the spirit of Christmas with style.
+There are a range of Amsterdam Christmas markets, many of which transform the city's squares with stalls selling food, mulled wine and festive gifts.

-Christmas in Amsterdam starts early as the Dutch day for gift-giving isn't Christmas day, it's the 5th December.
+Christmas in Amsterdam starts early, as the Dutch day for gift-giving isn't Christmas day, it's the 5th December.
 Sinterklaas (St Nicholas), brings children their presents on the 5th of December, which is the eve of St Nicholas's day.
-This year the Amsterdam Christmas market 2022 runs from end of November 2022 to early January 2023.
+The Amsterdam Christmas markets run from the end of November 2023 to early January 2024.

 Stop to take a selfie with one of the life-sized statues of the Night Watch as you browse the stalls around this atmospheric market.

 There are lots of restaurants and bars around the square, so it’s a good place to end a day of Christmas shopping and start your evening.

 This is the place to go for ice skating and eating.
 Take to the ice to practice your figures of eight, then warm up with a mulled wine and some olibollen, delicious little deep-fried dumplings.

 The market opens in early November, getting progressively more Christmassy in December.

 Every year, this Amsterdam Christmas market is held in the Museum Quarter, featuring over 50 local and international stalls selling gifts, food and drinks.